bgamari/ghc-wiki-import/type-functions-status.md

 Todo:

-- Compile libraries with CoreLint.
+- Are the tests being compiled with CoreLint?